SnakemakeAcademy/Snakemake_resource/README.md

 https://github.com/crazyhottommy/pyflow-ChIPseq

-Snakemake pipeline for shotgun data QC: https://github.com/tanaes/snakemake_shotqual
+snakemake_shotqual: Snakemake pipeline for shotgun data QC: https://github.com/tanaes/snakemake_shotqual

 This has some examples of how to use qsub